kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/kubernetes.md

 # Configure Kubernetes Auth Method for Vault Server

-In Vault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
+In KubeVault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
 For [Kubernetes Authentication](https://www.vaultproject.io/docs/auth/kubernetes.html), it has to be enabled and configured in Vault.
-In Vault operator, it can be performed in two ways:
+In KubeVault operator, it can be performed in two ways:

 - Using ServiceAccount Name
 - Using ServiceAccount Token Secret